openharmony/docs/en/application-dev/security/cryptoFramework-guidelines.md

 |Cipher|doFinal(data : DataBlob, callback : AsyncCallback\<DataBlob>) : void|Finalizes the encryption or decryption.
 This API uses an asynchronous callback to return the result.|
 |Cipher|doFinal(data : DataBlob) : Promise\<DataBlob>|Finalizes the encryption or decryption.
 This API uses a promise to return the result.|

-**How to Develop**
+### How to Develop

-Example 1: Encrypt and decrypt data using a symmetric key.
+Encrypt and decrypt data using a symmetric key.

 1. Create a **SymKeyGenerator** instance.
 2. Use the key generator to generate a symmetric key.
 3. Create a **Cipher** instance.
 4. Encrypt or decrypt data.

-The following example demonstrates how to use the AES-GCM to encrypt and decrypt data with promise-based APIs.
+Example: Use AES GCM to encrypt and decrypt data in promise mode.

 ```js
 import cryptoFramework from '@ohos.security.cryptoFramework';